ganlubbq/CTFS/README.md

 # CTFS
-Computation of a polar form Fourier series representation for  periodic signals
+Computation of the polar form Fourier series representation for periodic signals